MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-azure-relay.md

        ![Send and listen access keys.](media/service-gateway-azure-relay/send-access-key-policy.png)

 >[!Note]
 >If you recover an existing gateway with customized relay details to a new machine, you'll have to explicitly uninstall the gateway from the old machine or rotate the sender and listener keys.
-If this operation isn’t done, then queries through this gateway may fail.
+If this operation isn't done, then queries through this gateway may fail.

 ## Next steps